AlonBS/Ray_Tracer/README.md

 	size <width_i> <height_i> - The size of the result in pixels.
 Example: size 640 480
 	maxdepth <depth_i> - The maximum depth of the recursion of the ray tracer.
 Maximum value allowed is 5, and default value is 2.
-Note that, for performance considerations, if the contribution to the light was neglegent, the recursion will stop even if higher number was requested.
+Note that, for performance considerations, if the contribution to the light was neglegent, the recursion will stop even if higher number was requested. skybox <index_i> - Sets skybox to encompass the entire scene.
+Technically, the scene is mapped to a previously defined environments (see "envMap" keyword under Primitives and Models).
+The index must be a valid index for a set of maps that was previously declared.
+If set, the skybox textures will be used when the ray fails to hit any object.

 Camera: